ConveyorLabs/protocol-v0/SECURITY.md

 # Security Policy

-While we don't have an official bug-bounty system in place, we take security extremely seriously, and rewards will be given on a case-by-case situation.
+While we don't have an official bug-bounty system in place, we take security extremely seriously, and rewards will be given on a case-by-case basis.

 ## Reporting a Vulnerability